Water resources management in Guatemala: Cooperation with El Salvador and Honduras

 The upper watershed of the Lempa River is shared by Guatemala, El Salvador, and Honduras, as outlined in the Trifinio Plan, which was established and signed by the aforementioned countries to address economic and environmental problems in the Lempa River basin, and foster cooperation and regional integration.
 The Trifinio plan or treaty sought to provide a more viable and effective alternative to unilateral development thereby concentrating on greater multinational integration.

 The Trifinio region covers an area of about 7,500 km2 in the border areas of Honduras, Guatemala, and El Salvador.
 The region is made up of 45 municipalities whereby 22 belong to Honduras within the departments of Ocotepeque and Copán, 15 are situated in Guatemala corresponding to the departments of Chiquimula and Jutiapa, and 8 are in the departments of Santa Ana and Chalatenango in El Salvador.

-In the early stages of the Trifinio Plan’s development the commission studied three international river basins.
+In the early stages of the Trifinio Plan's development the commission studied three international river basins.
 In 1987 they developed a new plan involving the Lempa River Basin, the Ulúa River, and the Motagua River.
-The Motagua and Ulúa rivers were eventually dropped, leaving the Lempa River as the Trifinio Plan’s primary focus.
+The Motagua and Ulúa rivers were eventually dropped, leaving the Lempa River as the Trifinio Plan's primary focus.

-Multi-lateral assistance
+Multilateral assistance

-The Central American Water Resource Management Network (CARA) was initiated in 1999 with the backing of the United Nations Development Program (UNDP) to build capacity in hydrogeology and water resource management throughout the Central America region.
-The emphasis is on groundwater reflecting a greater than 80% dependence on groundwater for water supply throughout the Central American region.
-Member countries include Costa Rica, Nicaragua, Guatemala, El Salvador, Honduras and Bolivia with additional support from Canada and Mexico.
+The Central American Water Resource Management Network (CARA) was initiated in 1999 with the backing of the United Nations Development Program (UNDP) to build capacity in hydrogeology and water resource management throughout Central America.
+The emphasis is on groundwater; this reflects a greater than 80% dependence on groundwater for water supply throughout the region.
+Member countries include Costa Rica, Nicaragua, Guatemala, El Salvador, Honduras and Bolivia, with additional support from Canada and Mexico.

-The World Wildlife Foundation (WWF) in collaboration with local partners, is developing a water fund to finance responsible watershed management in Guatemala’s Sierra de las Minas Biosphere.
-Known as the 'water fund', water users which include bottling companies, distilleries, hydroelectric plants, and paper processing mills are showing their awareness that water is a strategic resource whose conservation must be planned for the long term, by making significant financial contributions towards environmental services in the region.
+The World Wildlife Foundation (WWF), in collaboration with local partners, is developing a water fund to finance responsible watershed management in Guatemala's Sierra de las Minas Biosphere.
+Known as the "water fund", water users, which include bottling companies, distilleries, hydroelectric plants, and paper processing mills, are showing their awareness that water is a strategic resource whose conservation must be planned for the long term, by making significant financial contributions towards environmental services in the region.
 The fund is meant to encourage short-term investments to optimize industrial water use as a means of reducing effluents to the Motagua and Polochic Rivers.